Ryanair boss Michael O’Leary has revealed his intention for the airline to offer free flight tickets according to the Guardian newspaper.

 At Stansted airport, Ryanair’s biggest UK base, the short distance to the departure gates can only be negotiated via an IKEA style maze of tempting duty-free ending with the food and drink section offering the third-most-lucrative Pret a Manger in Britain for those wanting to buy a decent bite for the flight.
 It must, however, be noted that in return for bringing in increased passengers, Ryanair pays lower charges.

-Almost 80% of Stansted’s passengers now fly with Ryanair, and the airport’s income from aeronautical charges fell from £148m to £141m in 2016, even though passenger numbers rose by 11% to 23.1 million.
-With average spending of £5.70 per person (including parking) – Stansted’s overall revenues still rose by 5%.
+Almost 80% of Stansted’s passengers now fly with Ryanair, and the airport’s income from aeronautical charges fell from £148 GBPm to £141 GBPm in 2016, even though passenger numbers rose by 11% to 23.1 million.
+With an average spending of £5.70 GBP per person (including parking) – Stansted’s overall revenues still rose by 5%.

 Regardless, free is unlikely to happen at popular airports and during school holidays, but Ryanair has increased leverage at airports which are keen for growth.
-At these airports the nirvana of free fares may well be possible, as long as you can bear travelling Ryanair.
+At these airports, the nirvana of free fares may well be possible, as long as you can bear traveling Ryanair.